elewoutv/pyGeniusOne/README.md

 ### Options

 By default pyGeniusOne will output all available statistics with default parameters.
 You can use these options to limit the output to a subset of stats or change the calculation parameters.
-NOT IMPLEMENTED
+You can also write output to a file.

 ```
 -C, --count-packets